shatha893/Notes/CCNA/chp9/chp9.md

 <!-- ### <span class="[chapterColor] subtitle"> -->

 * ARP tables have the IP address and MAC address of its entries.
+* MAC addresses are used for NIC to NIC communications on the same ethernet network.
+* When the destination IP address (IPv4 or IPv6) is on a **remote network**, the destination MAC address will be the address of the host default gateway (i.e., the router interface).
 * The PC's ARP table will have its own IP and MAC addresses.

+* *How are the IP addresses of the IP packets in a data flow associated with the MAC addresses on each link along the path to the destination?* **For IPv4** packets, this is done through a process called Address Resolution Protocol (**ARP**). **For IPv6** packets, the process is ICMPv6 Neighbor Discovery (**ND**).

+* Device destination IPv4 addresses are either known or resolved by device name.
+However, MAC addresses must be discovered.

+<br/><br/>

+<span class="[chapterColor] subtitle">ARP Provides 2 basic functions</span>
+* Resolving IPv4 addresses to MAC addresses.
+* Maintaining a table of IPv4 to MAC address mappings.

+<br/><br/>

+<span class="[chapterColor] subtitle">ARP Functions

+* When a packet is sent to the data link layer to be encapsulated into an Ethernet frame, the device refers to a table in its memory to find the MAC address that is mapped to the IPv4 address.
+This table is stored temporarily in RAM memory and called the ARP table or the ARP cache.

+<br/><br/>

+<span class="[chapterColor] subtitle">ARP Request
+* An ARP message is directly encapsulated into an ethernet frame.
+There's no IPv4 header.
+* The ARP request has the following information:
+  * Destination MAC address (Broadcast Address).
+  * Source MAC Address.
+  * Type

 <br/><br/>